Travel story video contest for students and teachers. Voting ends 8PM PDT on Thursday March 30th.

 In an increasingly globalized, interconnected world, our future depends upon the relationships America has with other countries, most notably China.

-Dialogue, cross-cultural understanding, and collaboration are the keys to a stronger US-China relationship, and we believe YOU — our youth — have the power, ability, and creativity to strengthen it.
+Dialogue, cross-cultural understanding, and collaboration are the keys to a stronger US-China relationship, and we believe YOU — our youth — have the power, ability, the voice, and the creativity to strengthen it.

 Joan Chen, the celebrated actress, filmmaker and 1990 Institute Board Member, is our Jury President who heads up our prestigious jury panel of 10+ judges for 2016, which includes Foreign Policy Magazine's David Wertime, Alibaba US head Annie Xu, Hollywood producer Janet Yang, George Lucas Educational Foundation's Milton Chen, Smithsonian Institute SVP Alan Chu, and Tencent's Victoria Wu and more!